 I have one last trick up my sleeve…

 If you won't eat your probiotics, surely you'll DRINK them!

 In case you can't tell, I have made it my mission in life to help you find fermented foods you and your family actually want to eat.

-One thing you'll notice is that I haven't included kombucha or dairy kefir (except in smoothies) or water kefir.
+One thing you'll notice is that I haven't included Kombucha or dairy kefir (except in smoothies) or water kefir.
 Although those beverages are super yummy and super good for you, they're also very common.
-Kombucha was the very first ferment I learned to make, and it happens to be my most favorite still.
-I love kombucha, and it has a permanent place in my home (and my belly!).

-Buuuuuut… the greater the variety of fermented foods you include in your diet, the more strains of beneficial bacteria and yeast (a.k.a. probiotics) your gut is receiving.
+And… the greater the variety of fermented foods you include in your diet, the more strains of beneficial bacteria and yeast (a.k.a. probiotics) your gut receives.

 Am I saying you have to make all the fermented foods out there in order to achieve glowing health?
 No.

 I am saying that you should try to incorporate as much variety with your ferments as you do with the other foods you eat.

 Eating the same thing over and over gets boring and deprives your body of the joy and health that comes from eating many foods in all colors of the rainbow.
 The same is true with ferments.

 The beautiful thing about fermenting is that it really ebbs and flows with the changing of the seasons.